Job title: Peer Support Line Volunteer

 Training and support

-- Annual training at our London office that will support you in the following areas:
+- An annual training and development plan that will support you in the following areas:

 - Call handling - how to support without giving advice

 - Active listening skills

 - Recognising a high risk call and when to refer